596acres/urbanreviewer/plans/Brooklyn/Bushwick II/index.md

 ---
 layout: plan
-title: "Bushwick II"
+title: Bushwick II
 permalink: index.html
+published: true
 ---

-Bushwick II was adopted in 1979, last revised in 1999, and expires in 2019.
-The plan promotes residential, commercial, and park uses.
+The Bushwick II plan was adopted in 1979, last revised in 1999, and expires in 2019.
+It includes residential, commercial, and park uses for lots in the plan area.